appu1232/Discord-Selfbot/README.md

 ## Keyword Notifier

-The Keyword notifier can be used for mentions (just like the recent mentions tab on discord) and also for any keywords you want.
+The Keyword notifier can be used to log and get notified when someone says a keyword or words in one of your servers (works for mentions as well).
 Here is another example of what it looks like when the bot finds a message with the specified keyword:

 ![img](https://i.imgur.com/5dMJo27.png)